Stuyk/altv-vscode-docs/docs/native.md

+---
+title: 'native'
+description: 'Basic import to apply natives to a client.'
+prefix: '[Native]'
+---

+# native

-Used to import native or game function calls on client-side.
+Used to import native or game function calls on **client-side**.

 **Example Usage**